Sprockss1/zoom-app/README.md

 # zoom-oauth-sample-app

-> This is a sample app that uses oauth to call Zoom's API.
+> This is a sample app that uses oauth to call Zoom's API and store data in mongodb database.
 It uses the request node module to make http calls.

 ## Getting Started